kaijiel24/ip/docs/README.md

 Exits Duke and ends the program.

-An Example of usage:
+Example of usage:

 `bye`

-The Expected outcome:
+Expected outcome:

 ```
 Bye.
 Hope to see you again soon!